-- (i) A licensee providing audiology or speech-language pathology services in a remote state is subject to that state's regulatory authority.
-A remote state, in accordance with due process and that state's laws, may remove a licensee's compact privilege in the remote state for a specific period of time, impose fines, or take any other necessary actions to protect the health and safety of its residents. - (j) If a home state license is encumbered, the licensee shall lose the compact privilege in any remote state until both the following occur: - (1) The home state license is no longer encumbered. - (2) Two years have elapsed from the date of the adverse action. - (k) Once an encumbered license in the home state is restored to good standing, the licensee must meet the requirements of subsection (a) to obtain a compact privilege in any remote state. - (1) Once the requirements of subsection (j) have been met, the licensee must meet the requirements in subsection (a) to obtain a compact privilege in a remote state.
+1 (i) A licensee providing audiology or 2 speech-language pathology services in a remote state is 3 subject to that state's regulatory authority.
+A remote state, 4 in accordance with due process and that state's laws, may 5 remove a licensee's compact privilege in the remote state for 6 a specific period of time, impose fines, or take any other 7 necessary actions to protect the health and safety of its 8 residents.

-Section 5.
-COMPACT PRIVILEGE TO PRACTICE TELEHEALTH.
+- (j) If a home state license is encumbered, the licensee shall lose the compact privilege in any remote state until both the following occur: - (1) The home state license is no longer encumbered. - (2) Two years have elapsed from the date of the adverse action. - (k) Once an encumbered license in the home state is restored to good standing, the licensee must meet the requirements of subsection (a) to obtain a compact privilege in any remote state. - (1) Once the requirements of subsection (j) have been met, the licensee must meet the requirements of subsection (a) to obtain a compact privilege in a remote state. - 23 Section 5.
+COMPACT PRIVILEGE TO PRACTICE TELEHEALTH. - 24 (a) Member states shall recognize the right of an 25 audiologist or speech-language pathologist, licensed by a home

-Member states shall recognize the right of an audiologist or speech-language pathologist, licensed by a home state in accordance with Section 3 and under rules adopted by the commission, to practice audiology or speech-language pathology in any member state through telehealth under a privilege to practice as provided in this compact and rules adopted by the commission.
+1 state in accordance with Section 3 and under rules adopted by 2 the commission, to practice audiology or speech-language 3 pathology in any member state through telehealth under a 4 privilege to practice as provided in this compact and rules 5 adopted by the commission.